fbpx

 Software

-• 6 tablespoons white wine, such as Sauvignon Blanc
+• 1/2 cup white wine, such as Sauvignon Blanc

 • 6 (4- to 5-ounce) boneless, skinless chicken thighs

-• 4 tablespoons unsalted butter, cut into tablespoon-sized pieces
+• 4 tablespoons unsalted butter, cut into tablespoon-sized pats

 • 3 tablespoons extra-virgin olive oil